tanishavyastv/Anime-Streaming-Site/README.md

 ### Prerequisites

-- A modern web browser (Chrome, Firefox, etc.).
+- A modern web browser (Chrome, Brave, etc.).
 - An internet connection for loading external resources like Bootstrap and jQuery.

 ### Steps